erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 1. Implement Random Forest from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

 An combined strategy learning method that constructs multiple decision trees and outputs the mode of classes or mean estimation.
 Addresses feature importance analysis, handling missing values, and reducing over-adaptation.
 Example: Predicting customer purchase behavior by combining predictions from 100 decision trees trained on different content subsets.
-Operates by training multiple trees on random subsets of data and features, then aggregating their predictions.
+Operates by training multiple trees on random subsets of content and features, then aggregating their predictions.

 **Key Characteristics:**
 - **Time Complexity**: Varies